-2. Always spell out the words "appendix," "line," "lines," and (in Seminary papers) "versus."
+- 2. Always spell out the words "appendix," "line," "lines," and (in Seminary papers) "versus."
 The abbreviation "etc." is accepted in all papers, in text as well as footnotes.
-Seminary papers also use the following abbreviations in the text when they are followed by a number: chap., chaps.-"chapter,"

-"chapters"; v., vv.-"verse," "verses."
+Seminary papers also use the following abbreviations in the text when they are followed by a number: chap., chaps.-"chapter," "chapters"; v., vv.-"verse," "verses."
 Other abbreviations accepted by nearly everyone in theological circles are OT, NT, MS, MSS, MT, and LXX.
-These are used without periods and MS and MSS are used only for specific citations.

-3. The abbreviations "f." or "ff." are not to be used for pages in books or an article.
+These are used without periods and MS and MSS are used only for specific citations. - 3.
+The abbreviations "f." or "ff." are not to be used for pages in books or an article.
 (If scattered information occurs, cite the exact page references and add "passim.")
-These abbreviations "f." or "ff." may occasionally be used in connection with verses or with lines of a text; but, if possible, the specific verses and specific lines should be indicated.

-4. Scripture references that include chapter and chapter and verse are to be abbreviated.
-Scripture abbreviations are not followed by a period.

-5. References to biblical passages, Apocryphas, and Mishnah may be put in parentheses in the text with prior consent of the thesis or dissertation adviser.
-Standard abbreviations, as shown below, should be used.

-6. Abbreviations of theological sources may be used in footnotes, but only when a list of abbreviations is included in the paper and with prior consent of the thesis or dissertation adviser.

-7. Biblical languages may be printed in Greek or Hebrew characters or transliterated according to the scheme found inside the back cover of each issue of Andrews University Seminary Studies.
-Either system is acceptable, but the two should not be mixed.

-8. For a list of abbreviations of standard books and periodicals in religion and biblical studies, pseudepigraphical and early patristic works, Dead Sea scrolls and related texts, targumic and rabbinic materials, see Andrews University Seminary Studies 32 (Autumn 1994): 310-320.
-(This material is available in offprint form from the AUSS office, 132 Seminary Hall, 471-6203.)
-A longer list of the same kinds of abbreviations appears in the Journal of Biblical Studies 107 (Spring 1988): 579-596 or on the home page of the Society for Biblical Literature, http://scholar.cc.emory.edu.
+These abbreviations "f." or "ff." may occasionally be used in connection with verses or with lines of a text; but, if possible, the specific verses and specific lines should be indicated. - 4.
+Scripture references that include chapter and chapter and verse are to be abbreviated.
+Scripture abbreviations are not followed by a period. - 5.
+References to biblical passages, Apocryphas, and Mishnah may be put in parentheses in the text with prior consent of the thesis or dissertation adviser.
+Standard abbreviations, as shown below, should be used. - 6.
+Abbreviations of theological sources may be used in footnotes, but only when a list of abbreviations is included in the paper and with prior consent of the thesis or dissertation adviser. - 7.
+Biblical languages may be printed in Greek or Hebrew characters or transliterated according to the scheme found inside the back cover of each issue of Andrews University Seminary Studies.
+Either system is acceptable, but the two should not be mixed. - 8.
+For a list of abbreviations of standard books and periodicals in religion and biblical studies, pseudepigraphical and early patristic works, Dead Sea scrolls and related texts, targumic and rabbinic materials, see Andrews University Seminary Studies 32 (Autumn 1994): 310-320.
+(This material is available from the AUSS office, N136 Seminary Bldg., 471-6023.)
+A longer list of the same kinds of abbreviations appears in the SBL Handbook of Style (Peabody, MA: Hendrickson, 1999).
 A comprehensive list of abbreviations for books, book series, and journals appears in Theologische Realenzyklopaedie: Abkurzungverzeichnis (Berlin: W. de Gruyter, 1994).
 For Josephus, as for all other classical Greek authors, follow the abbreviations listed in H. G. Liddell and R. Scott, eds., A Greek-English Lexicon (Oxford: Clarendon Press, 1996).
-For Latin writers, use the forms listed in the Oxford Latin Dictionary, ed.
-P. G. W. Glare (Oxford: Clarendon Press, 1982).
+For Latin writers, use the forms listed in the Oxford Latin Dictionary (New York: Oxford University Press, 2012).
 For other abbreviations, work closely with your adviser.